domsson/tcpsock/README.md

 # tcpsnob

 A thin abstraction on top of Unix sockets that simplifies the creation and use of non-blocking TCP sockets.
-Should work for IPv4 and IPv6.
+Works for IPv4 and IPv6.

 ##  Interface